DerekShain/fs-journal/src/reflections/wk2/day6.md

 Const a variable that never changes and maintains constant values and can only be used in the block you declared.

-Var can be used anywhere. it can be globally or locally scoped. any function declared with var outside a function block can be used anywhere.
+Var can be used anywhere. it can be globally or locally scoped. any variable declared with var outside a function block can be used anywhere.

 # Daily Challenge